 29 June 2019‘Cut and Paste: 400 Years of Collage' is the first survey exhibition of collage ever to take place.
 Often described as a twentieth-century invention, collage in fact has a long history.
 Showing the vast range and depth of collage as a medium, this show spans a period of more than 400 years, and displays over individual 250 works.

-28 June 2019Offering a new perspective on African art, ‘IncarNations' explores the spiritual elements that bind the art of Africa and its diasporas.
+28 June 2019IncarNations: African Art as Philosophy is an exhibition at Palais des Beaux-Arts, BOZAR, Brussels, which explores the spiritual elements that bind the art of Africa and its diasporas.
 For this unique exhibition, South-African artist Kendell Geers and Congolese art collector Sindika Dokolo bring together 150 works of art from Dokolo's vast collection.
-Combining ancient artefacts with contemporary art, the exhibition displays an astonishing variety of art objects, from classical masks to two dimensional works and sculpture of the present day.
+Combining ancient artefacts with contemporary art, the exhibition displays an astonishing variety of art objects, from classical masks and two dimensional works, to sculpture of the present day.

 22 June 2019Contemporary art collides with metal culture in this unique exhibition created by artist Alan Kane, and commissioned as part of ‘Home of Metal'.
 For this exhibition, Kane conceives the galleries as a domestic space centred on a love of metal, in its material and musical forms.
 Conceived as a metal ‘lounge', the galleries that constitute this exhibition playfully confound notions of public and private space and expectations of scale, purpose and value.

-25 May 2019'To Be Of Use' is a solo exhibition by David Shrigley showcasing practical objects, each with a twist that undermines its anticipated function.
-The instruments that comprise ‘Problem Guitars' can be played, but in a surprising, altered capacity.
-Meanwhile an oversized telephone allows viewers to make phone calls, so long as the receiver's number doesn't contain a zero.
-Each week during the exhibition, 'The Artist' (a Roomba outfitted with markers protruding from its nostrils) will produce a drawing to add to the display.
+25 May 2019'To Be Of Use' is a characteristically playful solo exhibition by David Shrigley, now on view at Art Omi, New York.
+The presentation is comprised of practical objects, each with a twist that undermines its anticipated function.
+‘Problem Guitars' (2017) consists of a set of instruments which can be played, but in an altered capacity.
+Meanwhile an oversized telephone allows visitors to make phone calls, but only if the receiver's number doesn't contain a zero.
+Each week during the exhibition, 'The Artist' (2014) (a Roomba outfitted with markers protruding from its nostrils) will produce a drawing to add to the display.

 11 May 2019‘With a Capital P' explores the huge variety of contemporary artistic practices that do not involve paint or a brush.
 The exhibition, which spans six rooms of Elmhurst Art Museum, aims to encourage conversation about the possibilities that have been opened up by an innovative selection and use of media.
 Curated by six local painters Leslie Baum, Magalie Guérin, José Lerma, Nancy Mladenoff, Suellen Rocca, and Kay Rosen, the exhibition focusses on artists based in the Midwest and surrounding regio